bytetriper/LM4LV/README.md

 Then install the packages required.

 ```
-install torch > 2.0 according to your cuda version
+install torch , torchvision , torchaudio > 2.0 according to your cuda version (we use torch 2.2.0)
 pip install -r requirements.txt
 ```
 We use [DeepSpeed](https://github.com/microsoft/DeepSpeed) as the infrasturcture of all training and inference.
 Please assure that the DeepSpeed version > 0.92.
 If you don't know much about how to use DeepSpeed, see the [tutorial](https://www.deepspeed.ai/getting-started/).